Accepted through April 30, 2017

 There may be (but need not be) additional observers at the workshop, whose travel, accommodation and meal costs are not covered by PS funding under this scheme.
 Individual potential observers do not need to be identified in a workshop proposal.
 However, the maximum number of such observers should be specified in the proposal and the nature or number of observers should not compromise the quality or nature of the discussion among the funded participants.
 It is also at the discretion of the organizers if they wish to make part or all of the workshop discussion available via live audio/video streaming or via recording.
 The observers need not be members of the Psychonomic Society, and may include graduate students.

 Budget limit and allowable costs

 Financial support is available.
 Applicants may supplement the funds from other sources providing that the conditions of such additional funding do not conflict with, or compromise, the Psychonomic Society goals for this initiative.
 The workshop must be described as a Psychonomic Society Workshop with any other funder listed as a co-sponsor.

 Allowable costs for funded participants are economy class travel, ground transportation, hotel accommodation, and meals (to include modest amounts of alcohol).

-Allowable other costs for all participants and observers are tea/coffee/soft drinks and a welcome reception (to include snacks and modest amounts of alcohol), rental of meeting rooms, assistance before and during the workshop from graduate students/postdocs, program printing, a modest level of secretarial assistance, and other minor costs such as name badges and conference packs.
+Allowable other costs for all participants and observers are tea/coffee/soft drinks and a welcome reception (to include snacks and modest amounts of alcohol), rental of meeting rooms, assistance before and during the workshop from graduate students/postdocs, program printing, a modest level of secretarial assistance, reasonable costs for streaming/recording, and other minor costs such as name badges and conference packs.
 It is expected that costs will be limited to what is strictly necessary for a professional level scientific meeting that facilitates in-depth discussion.